sinha-mohit/spring-boot/spring-ai-rag/README.md

 **Note:** The Llama 3.2 model is running locally and used for AI responses.

+**This project works as a PDF personal AI assistant, allowing you to query and chat with your own documents.**

 ## Features
 - REST API for querying AI models
 - Retrieval of information from documents (e.g., PDFs)